 I really enjoyed the course.
 This made it easier to get up for lectures in the morning!
 The field courses were a highlight and nothing beats getting out there and getting your hands wet, whether it is doing a kick-sample in a small stream or doing a transect down a rock-pool strewn shoreline.
 I really liked the broad scope of the course and the opportunity to tailor the course through the various optional modules in the second and third years.
 As such it has given me a great grounding in biological science as a whole – essential for a role where you have to consider the whole ecosystem and look at so much more than just the fish and the immediate riverine habitat.
 Stuart Manwaring – Fisheries Technical Officer, Environment Agency

-A Levels BBC-BBB with B in Biology or Human Biology
+A Levels BBB-BCC with B in Biology

-English or Welsh, Mathematics and a Science subject
+English or Welsh, Science and Mathematics

 BTEC National Diploma:

-30 points overall with 5 points in Biology at Higher Level
+30-28 with 5 points in Biology at Higher Level